arsm/arsm.github.io/_pages/about.md

   - /about.html
 ---

 I have been working as a senior computer vision data scientist at [Socure](https://https://www.socure.com/) since May 2021.
 My current work has focused on digital identity verification and fraud detection from visual signals, including facial images and identification cards, using deep learning.
-Before moving to industry, I held a postdoctoral fellow position at [Ambient Intelligence & Interactive Machines Laboratory (Aiim Lab)](http://www.aiimlab.com/index.html), ECE Department, Queen's University, Kingston, ON, Canada, where I engaged in theoretical and applied machine learning in computer vision.
+Before moving to industry, I held a postdoctoral fellow position at [Ambient Intelligence & Interactive Machines Laboratory (Aiim Lab)](http://www.aiimlab.com/index.html), ECE Department, Queen's University, Kingston, ON, Canada, where I engaged in theoretical and applied machine learning for computer vision.
 I received my Ph.D. with distinction and honour from Instituto Superior Técnico, University of Lisbon, Lisbon, Portugal in January 2019.
 My Ph.D. work focused on exploiting the advances in multi-view imaging technologies towards developing more advanced security and surveillance systems, notably biometric recognition and Presentation Attack Detection systems, with improved performance.

 News
 ======
 * I will be acting as a publicity co-chair of [European Workshop on Visual Information Processing (EUVIP'22)](https://euvip2022.org/)  (September 2021).
-* I am acting as a program co-chair of [AAAI 2022 Workshop on Human-Centric Self-Supervised Learning (HC-SSL @ AAAI'22)](https://hcssl.github.io/AAAI-22/pages/call-for-papers.html)  (August 2021).
+* I am a program co-chair of [AAAI 2022 Workshop on Human-Centric Self-Supervised Learning (HC-SSL @ AAAI'22)](https://hcssl.github.io/AAAI-22/pages/call-for-papers.html)  (August 2021).
 * One [paper](https://arxiv.org/abs/2104.02424) accepted to ICCV'21 (July 2021).
 * I joined Socure as a senior computer vision data scientist (May 2021).
 * One [Paper](https://openaccess.thecvf.com/content/CVPR2021/html/Sepas-Moghaddam_Multi-Perspective_LSTM_for_Joint_Visual_Representation_Learning_CVPR_2021_paper.html) accepted to CVPR'21 (February 2021).
 * One [Paper](https://ieeexplore.ieee.org/abstract/document/9330625) accepted to IEEE Transactions on Information Forensics and Security (February 2021)
 * One [paper](https://ieeexplore.ieee.org/abstract/document/9343707) accepted to IEEE Transactions on Image Processing (January 2021).
 * Two papers [(paper1)](https://ieeexplore.ieee.org/abstract/document/9412517) and [(paper2)](https://ieeexplore.ieee.org/abstract/document/9412514) presentaed at ICPR'21 (January 2021)
-* One [Paper](https://ieeexplore.ieee.org/abstract/document/9249026) accepted to IEEE Transactions on Information Forensics and Security (November 2021)
+* One [Paper](https://ieeexplore.ieee.org/abstract/document/9249026) accepted to IEEE Transactions on Information Forensics and Security (November 2020)
-* One [paper](https://ieeexplore.ieee.org/abstract/document/9229117) accepted to IEEE Transactions on Biometrics, Behavior, and Identity Science (October 2021)
+* One [paper](https://ieeexplore.ieee.org/abstract/document/9229117) accepted to IEEE Transactions on Biometrics, Behavior, and Identity Science (October 2020)

 Research Interests